syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+### Removing all annotations

+The `ClearAllAnnotations` method can be used to delete all annotations irrespective of their types from the PDF.

+{% tabs %}
+{% highlight c# %}

+pdfViewer.ClearAllAnnotations();

+{% endhighlight %}
+{% endtabs %}

-### Detecting the removal of a freetext
+### Detecting the removal of a free text

-The event `FreeTextAnnotationRemoved` will be raised when a freetext annotation is removed from the PDF.
+The event `FreeTextAnnotationRemoved` will be raised when a free text annotation is removed from the PDF.

 {% tabs %}
 {% highlight c# %}